JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

   }
 }

 Notice that `inner` function is surrounded by the lexical scope of `outer` function which is, in turn, surrounded by the global scope.
-That’s why the `inner` function can access the variables defined in `outer` function and the global scope.
+That's why the `inner` function can access the variables defined in `outer` function and the global scope.

 ### Practical Examples of Closure

-Let’s look at some practical examples of closures before diving into how closures work.
+Let's look at some practical examples of closures before diving into how closures work.

 #### Example 1#